sixpack/sixpack/README.rst

     $ curl http://localhost:5000/participate?experiment=button_color&alternatives=red&alternatives=blue&alternatives=orange&client_id=12345678-1234-5678-1234-567812345678

 If the test does not exist, it will be created automatically.
+You do not need to create the test in Sixpack-web.

 Arguments
 ---------